brugnara/node-dynamic-cluster/README.md

 This module uses the native [cluster module](https://nodejs.org/api/cluster.html), with just some pepper.

-It is dependant on KoaJS for the API part, a next release will uses only native modules.
+It is dependant on `Debug` only.

+Please use the last version as the first (1.0.x and 1.1.x) use KoaJS.

-Any help will be appreciated.
+Any help or hint will be appreciated.

 ## Howto